microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 index: 2
 redirect_from:
   - /specification
+  - /specification/
   - /specifications/specification-current
+  - /specifications/specification-current/
 ---

-This document describes the upcoming 3.17.x version of the language server protocol.
+This document describes the 3.17.x version of the language server protocol.
 An implementation for node of the 3.17.x version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).

 **Note:** edits to this specification can be made via a pull request against this markdown [document](https://github.com/Microsoft/language-server-protocol/blob/gh-pages/_specifications/lsp/3.17/specification.md).